 During my next therapy appointment, I plan to ask about the author’s theory.
 Is it possible that I am harboring emotional wreckage from my childhood?
 If so, what would it be?
 Do I really need to get in touch with my “inner child” in order to be better as an adult?
 Of course, now I am thinking about a quote I have read and agree with.

 “Those who don’t understand the past, are doomed to repeat it.”

 Oh, my goodness.
 Maybe Terrence has a point.
 Or maybe it is the way I have hidden my depression throughout my life that I need to examine.
 I can see that.
-I do know I need to find better ways to think, better ways to understand if what I am thinking is valid.
-I can ask better questions, I can get a partner, I can think through the consequences of the thought BEFORE acting.
+There’s the chance I need to find better ways to think, better ways to understand if what I am thinking is valid.
+It is true that I can ask better questions, or get a partner, and even think through the consequences of the thought BEFORE acting.

-I identified with another description of the same patient.
-He wrote that the “idea that covert (concealed) depression had anything to do with his ambition and constant drive to succeed” had not crossed his mind.
+There was another description of the same patient I identified with.
+He wrote that the “idea that covert (concealed) depression had anything to do with his ambition and a constant drive to succeed” had not crossed his mind.
 The idea that the “unacknowledged pain he carried or the reluctance he had to get close to anyone he knew” was related to depression was never considered.

 My knowledge is 2 miles wide, and 2 inches deep.